Error Rate Analysis and Low-Complexity Receiver Design for Zero-Padded AFDM: Detection Algorithms for ZP-AFDM

 \subsection{Complexity Analysis}

 The conventional MMSE detector exhibits the complexity on the order of $\mathcal{O}(N^3)$.
-Based on the analysis in Subsection~\ref{Sec:CholeskyMMSE}, the computation and Cholesky factorization of $\mathbf{\Psi}$ is on the order of $\mathcal{O}(NQ^2)$, while the complexity of forward and backward substitution is on the order of $\mathcal{O}(NQ)$, and we have $\mathcal{O}(N \log N)$ for the complexity order of the final unitary transformation.
-Therefore, the overall complexity of the proposed low-complexity MMSE detector is given by $\mathcal{O}(NQ^2 + N \log N)$.
+Based on the analysis in Subsection~\ref{Sec:CholeskyMMSE}, the computation {of $\mathbf{\Psi}$ and its Cholesky factorization are} on the order of $\mathcal{O}(NQ^2)$, while the complexity of forward and backward substitution is on the order of $\mathcal{O}(NQ)$, and we have $\mathcal{O}(N \log_2 N)$ for the complexity order of the final unitary transform.
+Therefore, the overall complexity of the proposed low-complexity MMSE detector is given by $\mathcal{O}(NQ^2 + N \log_2 N)$.
 For the proposed MRC-TD detector, since both symbol and residual updates involve at most $Q+1$ non-zero channel coefficients, the complexity per iteration can be formulated as $\mathcal{O}(NQ)$.
-Accordingly, considering $K$ iterations and the final unitary transform, the overall complexity of the proposed MRC-TD detector is on the order of $\mathcal{O}(KNQ + N\log N)$.
+Accordingly, considering $K$ iterations and the final unitary transform, the overall complexity of the proposed MRC-TD detector is on the order of $\mathcal{O}(KNQ + N\log_2 N)$.